fracosfr/ip-changer/docs/languages.md

  ## Default language values
 By default, if the language file does not exist or if the config file does not exist, IP Changer is in English.

-The texts are defined below *(You can use this for create new language file)*:
+The texts are defined below *(You can use it to create a new language file)*:
 ```ini
 [msg_box_title]
 error=ERROR